wycats/cargo-website/source/faq.md

 title: Frequently Asked Questions
 ---

-Cargo downloads your project's dependencies and compiles your project

 # Is the plan to use Github as a package repository?

 No. The plan for Cargo is to have a central registry of packages, like